 Efficient virtualization management relies on the availability of IP addresses and DNS entries.
 You can integrate BAM with virtual machine (VM) management systems like Microsoft System Center and VMware vRealize Orchestrator to automate the provisioning of new VMs.
 For example, in a DevOps environment, you can leverage the BlueCat API to spin up thousands of VMs at a time for on-demand instances for your engineering teams.

 Use our API for virtual LAN (VLAN) management and access data about VLANs, networks, and IP addresses.
 Or use our API to find the first available VLAN ID (represented using tags) when you are creating new networks.
 With BlueCat’s API, you can quickly learn the properties of an IP address, such as location and VLAN ID, that may be causing problems on your network.
 Based on the results of an API query of user-defined fields, you can rapidly determine what to do with a questionable user or client.

 10. Smooth the Move to IPv6

 Managing IP addresses in Internet Protocol version 4 (IPv4) is complicated enough as it is.
 By using BlueCat’s API, you can drastically reduce the complexity of transitioning to its successor, IPv6.
-Remove the guesswork and automate the provisioning and validation of IP addresses.
+Remove the guesswork and automate the provisioning and validation of IP addresses for IPv6 DNS.
 With a simple drop-down menu, users can easily create new IPv6 networks without the need to refer to a master list or spreadsheet containing your IPv6 address schema.
 Check out our virtual course on IPv6 fundamentals to learn more.